web-infra-dev/mdx-rs/README.md

 | @rspress/mdx-rs | 977 ms     |
 | @mdx-js/mdx     | 21300 ms   |

-We forked [mdxjs-rs](https://github.com/wooorm/mdxjs-rs), the Rust version of mdx compiler and customize it for Modern.js Doc, adding the following features:
+We forked [mdxjs-rs](https://github.com/wooorm/mdxjs-rs), the Rust version of mdx compiler and customize it for Rspress, adding the following features:

 | Crate                                                       | Description                                                                                                                                                                               |
 | ----------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |